The Last Spritz

 The scent is genuinely unisex.
 Coconut-lime-rum doesn't have a gender.
 Sharing a bottle with a partner is both financially practical and aesthetically correct.

-If the price makes you flinch, Nautica Voyage gets you about 40% of the way there for $15.
+If the price makes you flinch, Nautica Voyage gets you most of the way there for $15.
 Different league of quality, but scratches a similar itch.
 VIW also anchors our full vacation colognes roundup and tops our actual cruise packing list.
 See the full breakdown.

 Best Summer Office